mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I spent most of today making my code better and fixing the game.
 I added a check for draw, added design elements.
 I decided that I will also add my social links in a footer to all my projects from now on.
 At some point as I learn, I will visit back all my projects and make them better both in code and design.

 **Link to work:** [TIC-TAC-TOE](https://tic-tac-toe-top.herokuapp.com/)

+### Day 39: February 22, 2021

+**Today's Progress**:
+* 22% done on TOP JS path
+* Start restaurant page project

+**Thoughts:** Not the best day in terms of coding but I am glad to have got as much done as I did.
+I will try and finish my restaurant page project tomorrow.

+**Link to work:** None.